 - Who gets the gratuity?
 100% of the gratuities go to the staffer that you are visiting.
 If you are visiting multiple staffers, our staffers, by unanimous staffer decision, split the gratuity evenly unless you provide a gratuity allocation.

-- Wait a minute.
-You mean I shouldn’t give a BDSM/Fetish professional a gift when I arrive?
-Gifts aren’t gratuities.
-Of course, the best time to give a BDSM/Fetish professional a gift is upon your arrival, before the session begins.
+- I’m bringing a gift.
+May I give a BDSM/Fetish professional a gift when I arrive?
+Of course!
+The best time to give a BDSM/Fetish professional a gift is upon your arrival, before the session begins.

 - What forms of gratuity are accepted?
-Cash, credit cards (always billed very discreetly at Studio Sanctuary), cryptocurrency, Amazon gift cards, or any other gift cards desired by the staffer.
+Cash, credit cards (always billed very discreetly at Studio Sanctuary), or cryptocurrency.

 - That all makes sense, but how much of a gratuity should I give?
 The proper gratuity depends on three factors: